-#1 Help with Homework
+#1 Help With Homework

 First grade is probably the first year your child will actually have “real” homework.
 You can make back to school easier on your first grader by talking to them about homework.
 Many teachers don’t give homework to be difficult, but to give the child extra practice outside of school.
 Create a space at home for homework.
-This can be a spot in the home in which no one else uses.
+This can be a spot in the house which no one else uses.
 Try and encourage your first grader to be positive about their homework situation.
 We always give the kids half an hour to ‘decompress’ after school & have a snack – then work on homework together.
 Having that rest and refuel makes all of the difference!
 You can begin this routine before you go back to school.

-#2 Great Night’s Sleep
+#2 A Great Night’s Sleep

 Making sure your first grader gets a goodnight’s sleep isn’t rocket science for most parents.
 It can be difficult to enforce this rule every night, especially after going back to school from summer break.
 It’s wise to start the bedtime routine a few weeks early, so there are no surprises when school rolls around in the fall.
 This also means that you don’t have all of the bed time changes happening at the same time as the new back to school routine.
-We have always found one big change is enough if you can manage it!
+We have always found one significant change is enough if you can manage it.

-#3 Make them Independent
+#3 Make Them Independent

-#4 Pick Your Battles
+#4 Choose Your Battles

-#5 Help them Know Information
+#5 Help Them Learn Important Information

 Since your child is now old enough, you should be introducing certain important information to them like their full name, birth date, and address.
 Work with your first grader until they feel comfortable with this information.
-We made it into a game and every evening at bath time we would practice – it is far more fun when it’s a playful part of something else.
+We made it into a game, and every evening at bath time we would practice – it is far more fun when it’s a playful part of something else.

 Talk About Their Day

-As much as your first grader wants to run and play, it’s important to talk about the day as it happened.
+As much as your first grader wants to run and play, it’s important to speak of the day as it happened.
 Ask your child about lunch, their friends, and what they learned.
 While your child might not like this process now, they’ll be thankful later in life that someone took the time to ask them important questions about their day.
 You can make back to school easier on your first grader by being an involved parent.
 We always spend the walk home chatting about what happened during the day and last thing at night we ask what “What was the best thing that happened today?”
 Sending your child into first grade might feel like a whirlwind the first couple of weeks, but soon everyone will be in a routine.
 Do you have any tips to add to this list for a first grader?